SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 2. Make your message bigger than your product.
 Now, I'm not choosing Twitter, or even content creation as a message.
 It would be boring!
 And since my product plays only a small role in the audience building space I can start creating awareness by delivering an interesting message to people that might not be ready to use my product yet.
+My goal is that a person that first reads my tweets, asks themselves: Santiago writes cool content, I wonder what product does he offers?

 3. Find a funny take to support your message.